pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 Values of fields in the list of resource objects can reference a number of pre-defined parameters.
 The available parameters are:

-- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->id` - A unique ID for the workshop instance within the workshop environment.
+- `session_ id` - A unique ID for the workshop instance within the workshop environment.
-- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace created for and bound to the workshop instance.
+- `session_ namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
-- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
+- `environment_ name` - The name of the workshop environment.
 For now this is the same as the name of the namespace for the workshop environment.
-Don't rely on their being the same, and use the most appropriate to cope with any future<!-- Only document what exists.
-There are legal ramifications to making promises. --> change.
+Don't rely on their being the same, and use the most appropriate to cope with any potential change.
-- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
+- `workshop_ namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.
-- `service_ <!-- Use dashes for spacing in placeholders, not underscores. -->account` - The name of the service account the workshop instance runs as and which has access to the namespace created for that workshop instance.
+- `service_ account` - The name of the service account the workshop instance runs as and which has access to the namespace created for that workshop instance.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->domain` - The host domain under which hostnames<!-- |host names| is preferred. --> can be<!-- Consider switching to active voice. --> created when creating ingress routes.
+- `ingress_ domain` - The host domain under which you can create host names when creating ingress routes.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->protocol` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+- `ingress_ protocol` - The protocol (http/https) used for ingress routes created
+for workshops.

 The syntax for referencing one of the parameters is `$(parameter_name)`.

 In the case of cluster-scoped resources, it is important that you set the name of the created resource so that it embeds the value of `$(session_namespace)`.
-This way the resource name is unique to the workshop instance and you do not get a clash with a resource for a different workshop instance.
+This way the resource name is unique to the workshop instance, and you do not get a clash with a resource for a different workshop instance.

-For examples of making use of the available parameters see the following sections.
+For examples of making use of the available parameters, see the following sections.

-## Overriding default RBAC rules
+## Overriding default role-based access control (RBAC) rules

 By default the service account created for the workshop instance has `admin` role access to the session namespace created for that workshop instance.
-This enables the service account to be used to deploy applications to the session namespace as well as<!-- |and| is preferred. --> manage secrets and service accounts.
+This enables the service account to be used to deploy applications to the session namespace and manage secrets and service accounts.

 Where a workshop doesn't require `admin` access for the namespace, you can reduce the level of access it has to `edit` or `view` by setting the `session.namespaces.role` field.